TomSpencerLondon/software-architecture-by-example/README.md

   - others specific application context
 - integration = ADRs involving communication between application, systems / services
 - enterprise = global architecture decisions impacting all systems and applicatoins
-  - e.g. "All access to a sysetm database will only be from the owning sysetm"
+  - e.g. "All access to a system database will only be from the owning sysetm"
 - Each ADR in wiki sysetm is single wiki page within each navigational landing page (Application, Integration or Enterprise)
 - ADRs are standard for documenting software architecture